lewisgoddard/website/recommendations/hardware/components/cpus.md

 _**Bold** for better value near prices shown._

 - AMD X3D performs below the cheaper non-X3D variants of the same CPUs in low-to-medium productivity.
-It is an application-specific buy in, only for high end machines.
+It is an application-specific buy-in, only for high end machines.
 - AMD 7000 is difficult to recommend due to only supporting DDR5 memory, a substantial additional expense outside of the highest end machines.
 - AMD 5000 is a good all rounder, but does not compete with the latest Intel chips.
 - AMD 4000 is generally poor for gaming, but offers good value for bargain-grade productivity.